 1. Does CBD have health benefits?

 Different research suggests that CBD has many benefits for the body and health in general, without any fear of adverse side effects.
-The World Health Organization (WHO) determined at the end of 2017 that cannabidiol is not a dangerous substance and has excellent value for medicine.
+In fact, the World Health Organization (WHO) determined at the end of 2017 that cannabidiol is not a dangerous substance and has great value for medicine.
 This information is crucial, especially as health and wellness products increase their presence on the shelves of grow shops.
 With the increase in personal or work problems, many potential clients will be prone to health problems such as depression and anxiety.
 This is where CBD can have an important use as an article of consumption, due to its function of inhibiting stress and calming the nervous system of the body.

 2. Can it be used in the CBD in the recreational field?